The Terra Nova Expedition - 1910-1913

 The British Antarctic Expedition of 1910-13 is best known for Scott successfully reaching the South Pole, though coming second to the team led by Roald Amundsen after Amundsen had decided to go south instead of north and make a race of it.
 Scott had been to Antarctica previously and was the first explorer to journey into the interior of Antarctica in the first "opening up" of the continent to exploration.
 He had decided on his timings according to his resources and what he knew of the weather at the time of year the attempt was to take place.
 When he found out about Amundsen, he was very concerned though decided to stick to his original timetable otherwise it would also have thrown out the schedule of other journeys and scientific programmes.

 There were three groups that left for the pole from the 24th of October to the 4th of November 1911, one was a party with motor sledges, one with dogs and one with ponies.
 The motor sledges broke down fairly soon and those groups carried on manhauling their loads.
-The ponies had difficulty with the surfaces, sinking in and didn't cope well with the cold, they were killed as the groups progressed and used to feed the men, dogs and were also added to depots as food for the return journeys.
+The ponies had difficulty with the surfaces, sinking in and didn't cope well with the cold, they were killed as the groups progressed and used to feed the men and dogs and were also added to depots as food for the return journeys.
 The dogs were sent back at the base of the Beardmore Glacier with their handlers.
 The other men were sent back in small groups until the final five were left for the walk to the pole, all groups were manhauling by now.
-The group were in good spirits and good though declining health by the time they reached the pole, morale in particular and health deteriorated on the way back.
+The South Pole Party were in good spirits and good though declining health by the time they reached the pole, morale in particular and health deteriorated on the way back.
 Evans died at the base of the Beardmore Glacier a month after reaching the pole, Oates walked to his death in an act of self-sacrifice a month after that and a few days later the surviving three made what was to be their final camp.
 Ten days after this, unable to leave the tent due to a constant blizzard and with no food or fuel remaining these last three also died.
 They were 11 miles from food and fuel at their biggest depot.

 Tom Crean's March